ivanorsolic/oricodes/content/english/Artificial Intelligence/custom architecture.md

 I've created a new Python source file in the `donkeycar/parts` folder, named `nvidia.py`.

-I used the `KerasLinear` class as a starting point, using it's `adjust_input_shape` method to crop the image to the ROI passed to the model, since I think that's a good way to get better performance.
+I used the `KerasLinear` class as a starting point, using its `adjust_input_shape` method to crop the image to the ROI passed to the model, since I think that's a good way to get better performance.

 I've also made the following adjustments to the original architecture: